RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 ### Prerequisites

 Each session will have some individual prerequisities.
 Some experience with developing research software or scripts, for example in Python or R might be needed.
-Please refer to the complete program to know what they are.
+Please refer to the complete programme to know what they are.

 <!-- {% include events_list_upcoming.html category="fair4rs" %} -->

 ### Contact information
-For enquiries, please contact Tamora James ([t.d.james@sheffield.ac.uk](mailto:t.d.james@sheffield.ac.uk), Program manager), and/or Romain Thomas, ([romain.thomas@sheffield.ac.uk](mailto:romain.thomas@sheffield.ac.uk), Head of the RSE group).
+For enquiries, please contact Tamora James ([t.d.james@sheffield.ac.uk](mailto:t.d.james@sheffield.ac.uk), Programme manager), and/or Romain Thomas, ([romain.thomas@sheffield.ac.uk](mailto:romain.thomas@sheffield.ac.uk), Head of the RSE group).